Raaz: Reboot: Production

-The film was shot in Romania in freezing temperature.
-Apart from Sinaia and other locations the shooting also took place in haunted forest Hoia-Baciu (also known as Hoia Forest), which is known for various mysterious stories and even UFO sightings.
+The film was shot in Romania in freezing temperatures.
+Apart from Sinaia and other locations the shooting also took place in haunted forest Hoia-Baciu (also known as Hoia Forest), which is known for various mysterious stories and UFO sightings.

 Soundtrack

 The film's music is composed by Jeet Gannguli along with the duo Sangeet-Siddharth.
-The first single from the film, "Sound Of Raaz" was released on 5 July 2016 by T-Series on YouTube.
+The first single from the film, "Sound Of Raaz" was rel016 by T-Series on YouTube.
 The song, sung by Jubin Nautiyal is a tribute to the tradition of haunting melodies in old horror films.
 The whole album was released on 19 August 2016.

-Critical reception
+Reception

 The Times of India gave the film two and a half stars.
 Asian Age rated the film one star out of five, levying criticism at the complexity of the plot and supernatural themes.